people at picnic table

 Open Labs’ primary mission is to inspire middle and high school students to seek a degree in science.
 Chemistry graduate students and postdocs serve as role models and introduce students to their cutting-edge scientific research.

-Check out Yale’s chapter of the Open Labs program and reach out to get involved.
+Check out Yale’s chapter of the Open Labs program.

 The Periodical is a semi-annual publication of creative content crafted by members of the Yale Chemistry community.
 It serves as a creative medium to celebrate art, science, and diversity in chemistry.
 The objective of The Periodical is to portray our multi-faceted identities and passions beyond chemistry.